82

 Genre : Adult Contemporary

 Finally!
 The band Chicago releases a Christmas album!
 I’ve been waiting a long time for this one.
 But, alas, it’s from 1998.
 Since I started collecting Christmas music in 1998, I always thought I must be missing something.
 Where’s the Chicago Christmas CD?
-Since I was focused more on buying affordable Christmas music from the 1950s and 60s, I wasn’t even aware that the group Chicago had just released a Christmas CD.

 Many rock groups were releasing Christmas music in the 70’s, but not the band Chicago?
 As far as collecting goes, the older, the better, right?
 With digital remastering, older recordings can sound brand new.
 Plus, there’s the argument between analog and digital.
 Analog instruments just sound better than synthesizers.
-I always look for the classic original Christmas releases from the 50’s, 60’s and 70’s.
+I always look for the Classic original Christmas releases from the 50’s, 60’s and 70’s.
 Yes, I prefer digital remastering, which is very common these days.
 I don’t find that it takes anything away from the original sound.
 So, I had always hoped there was a vintage, early to mid 70’s Chicago Christmas album out there.
 But there was not.

 With that being said, I’ll take it!
 (And I did!
 I grabbed it right off the shelf as soon as I saw it).
 Who can pass up a Christmas record by the band Chicago?

 This is actually a 2003 Rhino Records re-release of the CD issued in 1998.
-The original title was Chicago XXV: The Christmas Album.
+The original title was Chicago XXV : The Christmas Album.
 (Chicago has a long ongoing practice of labeling their albums with Roman Numerals).
 The cover artwork has been changed from a Christmas wreath on a dark gray door with the address of 25, to a white background with the Chicago logo in red.

 Also, starting with the 2003 Rhino re-issue, the title has been changed to What’s It Gonna Be, Santa?
 Actually, while reading the liner notes on the CD, this release on Rhino Records should be looked at as a new release.
-With the inclusion of 6 newly written songs, this is really not a re-issue of the 1998 release.
+With the inclusion of 6 newly recorded songs, this is really not a re-issue of the 1998 release.
 At least not as the band sees it.

 The inside booklet is a 6 page, double sided fold out that lists songs, writer credits and publishers in addition to a list of all musicians and their instruments for each song.
 This is very similar to the original CD insert.
 On the back side of the fold out there is a history of the recording of this, their first Christmas offering.
 There is very good artwork and details included.